Soft Fluffy Char Siu Bao (Chinese Steamed Pork Buns)- Juicy and sweet Chinese bbq pork (char siu) is wrapped in soft and pillowy Chinese steamed buns.

 - IF YOU WANT TO PLEAT SOME PATTERNS: Place the char siu filling in the middle.
 Create a fold around the edge and then pinch to seal.
 Cup the dough with both palms and move the dough in a circular motion to shape it taller.
 This part is important so your steamed buns come out tall instead of spreading to the side after steaming

 - Place on a piece of parchment paper.
 You don't need to dab the surface with milk if you have patterns.
 Loosely cover with a saran wrapper to prevent drying.
 Work with another dough and do the same

 - Let the shaped buns proof until about 50% double its original size.
 They don't have to double in size.
 This may take about 15-20 minutes, but please don't go by the time, just observe to make sure the buns have puffed up to half its original size before steaming or the buns will be tough.
 Don't overproof them as well.

 - Most likely your steamer won't be able to accommodate steaming all buns at one go.
 You may need to steam in 2-3 batches, which means, the rest of the batches will sit longer and continue to proof while waiting for the steamer.
 Not good for the buns!
 Here's what you can do: Make sure the cover them with plastic wrap and then place them in the refrigerator to slow down the yeast activity or halt it all together until they are ready to be steamed

 - Bring water in the steamer to a boil.
-Lower the heat to medium-low (more at the low side).
+Lower the heat to LOW.
 Wrap the lid of your steamer with a kitchen towel to prevent moisture dripping on your buns creating burn spots.
-Place the buns inside the steamer and steam for 10 minutes
+Place the buns inside the steamer and steam for 8 minutes

 - If you make extra and plan to store them, once the steamed buns have cooled down, place them on a baking sheet not touching each other and put them inside the freezer for 1 hour then transfer to a freezer bag